brohit4/CanvasShapes/README.md

 For more details about the function the library supports look into the documentation in doc folder.

 For sample applications and usage app1.html and app2.html are put in markup folder.
 Have a look at those.

+I've also added a jsperf test case for app2.html which compares the library redraw and vanilla redraw.Here is a [link](http://jsperf.com/canvasshapes) to it.